During the fall and winter, you have a number of fun indoor and outdoor options for ice skating on Vancouver’s North Shore.

 2300 Kirkstone Road, North Vancouver

 There is an Ice Arena located in West Vancouver near the Community Centre, with 15,000 square feet of ice surface available for your ice skating pleasure.
-There are number of public drop-in options, and skate and helmet rentals are available for all ages.
+There are a number of public drop-in options, and skate and helmet rentals are available for all ages.
 Free underground parking is shared with the West Vancouver Community Centre and Aquatic Centre.
 There are also on-street parking options.

 786 22nd Street, West Vancouver